Home

 Clinical Focus

 East Asian medicine is a complete traditional medical system.
 Within my scope of practice, I work with a wide range of concerns.
-My clinical focus is on functional and long-standing health patterns including but not limited to:
+My clinical focus is on functional and long-standing health patterns such as:

 Fatigue & Recovery